 Most years, the closer you get to Christmas, especially within a few months, we wouldn’t anticipate getting anything resembling a “cheap” flight, unfortunately.
 Last-minute cheap flights or standby flights are virtually non-existent in a typical year.
 At that point, limiting your losses is likely the best you can hope for.
 Of course, while we've gotten some sense or normalcy back in our lives this year, 2021 still isn't a typical year.

 Unlike in most years, this year you do actually have a chance of finding a last-minute (ish) flight that won't break the bank.
 More on that below...

 >> Read our Ultimate Guide to Finding Cheap Flights

 If you live in a big American city (NYC, LA, etc.), a great fare over Christmas would be ~$500 roundtrip to Europe, maybe slightly higher to Asia.
 If you live in a smaller market, a great Christmas fare to Europe will be closer to $600 roundtrip.

 Same goes for destinations: the smaller the destination market, the more you should anticipate paying.

 Of course, those are ideal (though not terribly uncommon) fares if you book in that February through July period.
-A good Christmas fare booked in October would be over $800.
+A good international Christmas fare booked in October would be over $800.

 The more flexible you are with airports, the better your chances of getting a cheap flight.